 The Ramble is staged from the town-owned Endicott Estate.
 At the intersection of Boulivard and East Street, the race commences at 11:00 AM with the ring of a gong.
 The runners proceed down East Street to the intersection of High Street, where the route turns left through Dedham Square.
-The Ramble course then turns left on Court Street past the pink granite of Saint Paul’s Church where poet Anne Sexton had her funeral.
+The Ramble course then turns left on Court Street past the pink granite of Saint Paul’s Church where world acclaimed poet Anne Sexton had her funeral.
 Many of the town’s early settlers are interned in the burial grounds behind the church.

-Turn right onto High Street and you run past the Great Common, which served as the early settlement’s militia training ground and where President James Monroe once reviewed a muster.
+Turn right onto High Street and you run past the Great Common, which served as the early settlement’s militia training ground and where President James Monroe once reviewed a troop muster.

 Here, High Street becomes Bridge Street and then it’s a straight downhill jaunt over the Charles River past the old pumping station.
 The runners turn left onto the campus road of the prestigous Noble & Greenough School and they will run along the rolling playing fields beside the river.